Navigator Retrofit Guide

 3. Remove the Electronics Enclosure tube from the Electronics Enclosure assembly.

 If you are not very familiar with the components inside the electronics enclosure, we recommend labeling the cables with tape and a pen as you remove them.
 This will make connecting them to the Navigator easier.
 The following instructions and locations of the wires are assuming your BlueROV2 is in a normal configuration.
-If your wires do not match what is shown here, follow the wires back to the components and label appropriately.
+If your wires do not match what is shown here, follow the wires back to the components and label them appropriately.

 1. Disconnect the SOS leak sensor cable from AUX channel 6.